 Learning does not only take place in the classroom.
 Should we be thinking about how residential halls, libraries, or laboratories play a role in learning?
 Should we focus on redesigning these spaces as well?
 How can the idea of social and learning hubs bring people together?
 How can we connect different disciplines?

-Now, we are trying to think of the campus as a whole.
-We are thinking of the land use, open space, transportation, mobility, housing, dining, athletics, academic research and how all of these things come together.
-And we are thinking about how “campus” means more than the physical campuses in Ann Arbor, Dearborn, and Flint.
-It includes the Biological Station in northern Michigan, Camp Davis in Wyoming, our activities in Detroit, study-abroad programs around the world, the Michigan in Washington program.
-We want to think about the connection between all these things.
+“Campus” means more than a physical footprint in Ann Arbor, Dearborn and Flint.
+It also includes U-M’s Biological Station in northern Michigan, Camp Davis in Wyoming, the Detroit Center, study-abroad programs around the world and the Michigan in Washington program.
+And there are other factors to consider, including transportation, mobility, housing, dining, athletics and academic research.
+We want to think about the connections between all of these things.
 Do we need to connect the academic world to the residential world to the athletic world?
 What about sustainability?
 How can we promise a sustainable future?
-In the future will we still have real campuses or will they become virtual?
-How can we look at the campus as a network between faculty, students, alumni?
+In the future, will we still have real campuses or will they become virtual?
+How can we look at the campus as a network between faculty, students and alumni?

 The Campus of the Future Colloquium is led by Presidential Bicentennial Professors: